nus-cs2103-AY2223S2/ip/docs/README.md

 ## Introduction
 >"Don't forget stuff like I always do" - Jia-Ao Shi, _Kal Developer_

+Kal is a cat-themed calendar helper that helps you keep track of your tasks!

 ## Installation
 - Install Java 11 on your computer
 - Download **latest** JAR release of Kal [here](https://github.com/ShiJiaAo/ip/releases)